 Duluth concert tickets — Buy Local?

-I propose that the City only issue event licenses under the condition that tickets must be purchasable locally.
+I propose that the city of Duluth only issue event licenses under the condition that tickets must be purchasable locally.
 For example, do I really have to pay Ticketmaster $11.37 in handling fees for a $35 concert ticket at Bayfront Festival Park this summer?
-A 32% markup paid to a California company?
+A 32 percent markup paid to a California company?
 I would much rather pay any ticket markup to a local record store or nonprofit.
-Or, directly to the City for that matter.
+Or, directly to the city for that matter.
 Anything to keep the money in our community, not exporting it to a corporation in California.
 Maybe I am missing something?

 This would lead to even fewer shows in Duluth.
 Sad, but true.